kylebshr/ab-test-presentation/how-not-to-a-b-test.md

 --
 ![inline 25%](img/third-party.png)

+^ Whatever tools, monitor metrics...

 ^ If you don't have the resources to build in house, several products

-^ Whatever tools, monitor metrics...
+^ Almost two years ago, decided to do something ambitious.. a huge a/b test.

 ---